zstyblik/grafana.org/source/blog/temp/temp.md

 for Grafana was really amazing.
 There is going to be another Monitorama in June 2015, see you there!

 ### Full time work
-At the time (winter/spring 2014) I was working full time as an independent contractor.
-By the end of April I decided that I wanted to work on Grafana full time after the summer.
-I had some savings in my company that would last me a year on a low salary so I figured that it could be fun year working on open source.
+By the end of April I was itching to work on Grafana full time.
+There was just many potential improvements and so little time.
+So I decided to quit my contracting work after the summer and start working on Grafana full time.
+I had some savings in my company that would last me about a year so I figured that it could be fun year working on open source.
 I also planned to explore options to commercialize Grafana or seek sponsorships.
 Summer went and so did autumn.
 I had a blast working on Grafana full time, releasing some pretty big improvements in v1.7 and v1.8.
 User adoption kept on growing, as did user feedback and contributions.
 I also managed to get some sponsors!

 ### Contributions and Sponsorships
 A special thanks to all who have contributed to Gafana during last year in terms of pull request contributions,